 In 2011, the Department of Neurology at Wake Forest School of Medicine (WFSM) launched an effort to create a HIRREM research program.
-The goals were to apply rigorous scientific research principles to evaluate the effects of HIRREM, what conditions might benefit, and the magnitude of any benefit using accepted scientific methods.
+The primary goals were to evaluate the effects of HIRREM, identify which symptoms or conditions may benefit, and define the magnitude of any benefit using accepted scientific methods.
 With the help of many collaborators, the second goal was to better understand the mechanism(s) of action for HIRREM.
 A study team was formed, and the program has experienced steady growth in facilities, personnel, and projects.

 This section of the webpage addresses current, pending and planned, and completed research projects, as well as grants and funding.

 The HIRREM research projects referred to on these pages are all done with review and approval by the Wake Forest University Health Sciences Institutional Review Board (IRB).
 As of April, 2015, about 325 participants have enrolled in one of five research projects.
-The first project completed was a randomized, wait-list controlled, crossover pilot study comparing HIRREM plus usual care to usual care alone for insomnia (n = 20).
-The second project completed was a randomized, placebo-controlled pilot study comparing HIRREM to a sham placebo for episodic migraine (n = 30).
+The first project completed was a randomized, wait-list controlled, crossover pilot study comparing HIRREM plus usual care to usual care alone for insomnia.
+The second project completed was a randomized, placebo-controlled pilot study comparing HIRREM to a sham placebo for episodic migraine.

-An open label Developmental Study is ongoing, in order to evaluate the feasibility of HIRREM, as well as the effect size, and the effect on autonomic function, for a variety of other conditions.
-As of February 26, 2014, 146 subjects have been enrolled.
-Results of this study are being used as pilot data for both the transition to controlled studies in specific conditions, and for applications for outside funding for the same.
+An open label Developmental Study is ongoing, in order to evaluate the feasibility of HIRREM, as well as the effect size, and the effect on autonomic function, for a variety of other symptoms and conditions.
+Results from this study are being used as pilot data for both the transition to controlled studies in specific conditions, and for applications for outside funding for the same.